 Temperature played an essential role in the formation of free radicals during the decomposition of TMAO in squid extract.
 As shown in Fig. 7, the intensity of the free radical signals was enhanced in squid extract in both the control, chlorogenic acid, and quercetin-3-D-galactoside groups as the temperature rose.
 Strong radical signals (3.33 × 105) were detected in squid extract when the temperature reached 100 °C. This was consistent with the TMAO content in the squid extract being decreased, and the FA content increasing with the increase of temperature.
-Similarly, DMA and FA concentrations increased, indicating that the formation of FA and DMA was correlated with free radical production in squid extract during thermal processing.
+Similarly, the concentrations of DMA and FA increased, indicating that the formation of FA and DMA was correlated with free radical production in squid extract during thermal processing.
 This result also showed that the formation of free radicals was related to the temperature.
 The signals from the free radicals in squid extract of chlorogenic acid and quercetin-3-D-galactoside groups were weak compared with that of the control group at 80 and 100 °C. Chlorogenic acid and quercetin-3-D-galactoside inhibition of endogenous FA in squid extract was related to the scavenging of their free radicals.
 Zhu et al. found that the TMAO to FA ratio varied depending on both the anion used, and the ferrous iron concentration; an excess of iron (II) could depress the yield of FA [24].
-It was inferred that a little ferrous iron in squid extract could promote ammonium radical formation, resulting in the difference in the formation of FA and DMA at high temperatures.
+It was inferred that a little ferrous iron in squid extract could promote ammonium radical formation, leading to the difference in the formation of FA and DMA at high temperatures.

 3.7 Effect of treatment time on the production of free radicals in squid extract